No items found.

 1. Body Image Worksheet

-This worksheet could include prompts for identifying negative body beliefs, challenging these beliefs, and developing more positive body affirmations.
+The Body Image Worksheet includes prompts for identifying negative body beliefs, challenging these beliefs, and an action plan to develop more positive body affirmations, which can impact sexual and relationship satisfaction.

 Commonly asked questions

-While Sex Therapy shares many techniques and approaches with other forms of therapy, such as cognitive-behavioral therapy or couples therapy, it's specialized in addressing sexual issues specifically.
+While Sex Therapy shares many techniques and approaches with other forms of therapy, such as cognitive-behavioral therapy or couples therapy, it specializes in addressing sexual issues specifically.
 This means that sex therapists have additional training and understanding of human sexual response, sexual health, sexual communication, and the many factors that can influence these areas.

 Yes, sex therapy techniques can be beneficial in addressing issues related to sexual orientation or gender identity.
 Sex therapists are trained to provide a safe, non-judgmental environment to help individuals explore their sexuality and gender, deal with feelings of confusion or fear, and navigate any challenges they might face due to their sexual orientation or gender identity.